777advait/Todo-CLI/README.md

 ### Deleting tasks

 While creating a list you might encounter typos because of the super-high typing speed or eventually you might have completed all the tasks from a list.
-In such scenarios, you would no longer need the list and must be willing to delete it.
+In such scenarios, you would no longer need that list and must be willing to delete it.
 In order to do so, use `todo delete` command this will load up an interactive menu of all your lists(choose wisely because changes can't be reverted!).

 ![todo delete](https://user-images.githubusercontent.com/76993204/137257568-9c17460a-94eb-47d2-8d41-d8c0a251a0ea.png)